1989 Cotton Bowl Classic: Aftermath

 UCLA Bruins quarterback Troy Aikman completed 19 of 27 passes for 172 yards, and Bruin teammate Shawn Wills rushed for 120 yards.
 UCLA held Arkansas to four first downs and 42 yards, the lowest yardage total in Arkansas school history.

 UCLA finished number 6 in the final AP poll, and Arkansas was ranked 12.
+UCLA set a record for consecutive bowl victories with seven.
+This record was later broken by Florida State.

 Tom Landry never got to draft Aikman, because he was fired the next month, but his successor, Jimmy Johnson, did draft Aikman.
 Aikman would go on to lead the Dallas Cowboys to three Super Bowl titles in the 1990s in his Hall of Fame career.
+Jimmy Johnson, coach of the Miami Hurricanes, had played at the University of Arkansas with Dallas Cowboys owner Jerry Jones.

 Arkansas' Wayne Martin and Steve Atwater were also first round draft selections in the 1989 NFL Draft.
 Martin played twelve years for the New Orleans Saints, and Atwater won two Super Bowls of his own with the Denver Broncos and was elected to the Pro Football Hall of Fame in 2020.

+Because the #2 Miami Hurricanes already had lost to #1 ranked Notre Dame, the Irish would play #3 West Virginia for the de facto national championship in the 1989 Fiesta Bowl.

+In an interview with SBNation Arkansas Fight in 2009, Ken Hatfield still never specifically stated what team rules were broken to leave Freddie Childress and Wayne Martin out of the Cotton Bowl.